Here are some key items to think about when crafitng a resume;

 - Make sure you list any awards or academic honors

-- Do highlight your Language skills in a separate category from your Software Skills
+- Do highlight your Language skills, preferably in a separate category from your Software Skills

-- If you are from a New York City High School that is large, consider putting in on there as there are many alumni who attended that school also.
+- If you are from a New York City High School that is large, put it on there as there are many alumni who attended that school also.

-The following sites have good insights into crafting a resume:
+The following sites/videos/ have good insights into crafting a resume:

 • Read http://selfrecruiter.com/advice/ page on connecting on Linked IN and also downloadfrom this site the Guide to Resumes and review the sample resumes on this site.

 Illustration Portfolios of Two City Tech Alumni